This chapter includes the following sections:

 Many end users of Fusion web applications use desktop applications, such as Microsoft Excel, to manage information also used by their web application.
 ADF Desktop Integration provides a framework for Oracle Application Development Framework (Oracle ADF) developers to extend the functionality provided by a Fusion web application to desktop applications.
 It allows end users to avail themselves of Oracle ADF functionality when they are disconnected from their company network.
 End users may also prefer ADF Desktop Integration because it provides Excel's familiar user interface to undertake information management tasks, such as performing complex calculations or uploading a large amount of data, easily and seamlessly.

 ADF Desktop Integration is a part of the Oracle ADF architecture.
-More information about the Oracle ADF architecture can be found in the "Oracle ADF Architecture" section of Developing Fusion Web Applications with Oracle Application Development Framework.
+More information about the Oracle ADF architecture can be found in the "Oracle ADF Architecture" section of Fusion Developer's Guide for Oracle Application Development Framework.

 Figure 1-1 illustrates the architecture of ADF Desktop Integration, which comprises of the following components: